ktwhynot/rngg/README.md

 * Which in turn requires:
   * [TensorFlow](https://www.tensorflow.org/install/)
   * [H5PY](http://www.h5py.org/)
 * Note that, if on windows, Python's package manager may fail to install scipy.
 In this case, it needs to be downloaded and installed manually.
 The wheel can be downloaded [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#scikit-learn).
-Grab the one that corrosponds to your python version (eg. cp35 for Python 3.5) and operating system (win32 for 32-bit or win_amd64 for 64-bit).
+Grab the one that corresponds to your python version (eg. cp35 for Python 3.5) and operating system (win32 for 32-bit or win_amd64 for 64-bit).

 ## Usage
 Generator.py contains settings at the top of the file.
 Simply edit these to your preference and run the script.
 Note that training may take a long time, so it's recommended that you save your model if you wish to generate more names in the future.